What is a Sales Supervisor?

 Related Job Titles for this Occupation:

-In the United States, there were 405,200 jobs for Sales Supervisor in 2016.
+In 2016, there was an estimated number of 405,200 jobs in the United States for Sales Supervisor.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 20,000 new jobs for Sales Supervisor by 2026.
-There will be an estimated 39,000 positions for Sales Supervisor per year.
+The BLS estimates 39,000 yearly job openings in this field.

 The states with the most job growth for Sales Supervisor are Utah, Washington, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Alaska.
 These states have the worst job growth for this type of profession.